freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/center-an-element-horizontally-using-the-margin-property.md

 ---

 ## Description

 <section id='description'>

 Another positioning technique is to center a block element horizontally.
-One way to do this is to set its <code>margin</code> to a value of auto.
+One way to do this is to set its `margin` to a value of auto.

 This method works for images, too.
-Images are inline elements by default, but can be changed to block elements when you set the <code>display</code> property to block.
+Images are inline elements by default, but can be changed to block elements when you set the `display` property to block.

 </section>

 ## Instructions

 <section id='instructions'>

-Center the <code>div</code> on the page by adding a <code>margin</code> property with a value of auto.
+Center the `div` on the page by adding a `margin` property with a value of auto.

 </section>

 ## Tests

 <section id='tests'>

 ```yml